Thibs/cloudflare_update_proxied_status_dns/README.md

 To achieve this :

-- on the top right corner of Cloudflare web interface, choose "My Profile"
+- On the top right corner of Cloudflare web interface, choose "My Profile"
-- on the left colum,, choose "API tokens"
+- On the left colum,, choose "API tokens"
-- create a token by choosing "Edit zone DNS" template
+- Create a token by choosing "Edit zone DNS" template

 ![image](https://github.com/user-attachments/assets/72c93d27-2059-49af-99e7-42d87964b893)